acl-org/acl-anthology/README.md

 Basic instructions on running the ACL anthology

 ## Installation ##
 These are the main steps to getting the ACL anthology running on your local machine.
 The whole process should take at least an hour or so, so be prepared.
+This is best done on any Linux based OS (MacOS, Ubuntu, Linux...) for the convience of tools used.

 ### Prerequisites ###
 The installation of this rails app assumes that you have a running Ruby on Rails installation with the following versions of core services: